XpiritCommunityEvents/HOL/settinguprepository.md

 ![create branch before commit](images/branch-before-commit.png)

-Now create a new branch and create a pull request that enables the code review from someone else in your organization/repo
+Now, create a new branch and create a pull request that enables the code review from someone else in your organization/repository.

-# if time permits: enforce CODEOWNERS review
+# If time permits: enforce CODEOWNERS review

-if you want to enforce certain teams can only approve parts of the codebase, like a web development team for all the web application code and a docs team for the documentation, you can use the code owners file.
+If you want to enforce certain teams can only approve parts of the codebase, like a web development team for all the web application code and a docs team for the documentation, you can use the code owners file.
 We can enforce the code owners need to be part of the review process by adding this to the Branch Protection Rule.
 There is already a CODEOWNERS file in the repo that you migrated.

 Add to the branch protection rule the option `Require review from Code Owners`